AAP will throw Punjab back into violence, mayhem: Amarinder

 Capt fears revival of terrorism under AAP

 Kotkapura: PPCC chief Captain Amarinder Singh on Thursday feared the revival of terrorism in the state if AAP was voted to power.
 Addressing an election rally here in favour of Congress candidate, Harnirpal Singh Kuku, the younger brother of Bhai Shaminder Singh, a former MP who was killed by militants in June 1991, Amarinder took on AAP convener Arvind Kejriwal for his stay at the house of a militant in Moga.
 Two days after his stay, there was a bomb blast in Maur Mandi, killing six persons.
 It was not a coincidence, alleged Amarinder.
 At the same time, he expressed sympathy with Punjabis lodged in jails outside the state for their alleged involvement in terrorism activities, He said if the Congress was voted to power, the government would get the innocent Sikhs released.
 Amarinder asked people to bring the Congress to power with two-third majority so that the government "has the power to make constitutional changes to bring Punjab back on its feet.
-TNS
+TNSMAJHA

 Upper hand for Cong, may buck 2012 trend